OverwatchHeir/CryptOn/README.md

 Installation
 -------------

-First of all, we would python 3, pip and gnupg installed in our computer.
+First of all, we would python 3, pip and openssl installed in our computer.

 **Linux**

  ```
  $ apt-get install python3-pip
+ $ apt-get install openssl
  ```

 **MacOS**
  ```
  $ brew install python3
  $ brew install pip
+ $ brew install openssl

  ```
  **Windows**

-Download python 3 and pip from [python webpage].
+Download python 3 and pip from [python webpage] and openssl from [openssl webpage].

 Secondly, we install the tool using the traditional installation from **pip**